TUW-GEO/ascat/README.md

 ## Installation ##

 ASCAT data are distributed in BUFR, NetCDF, EPS Native and GRIB format.
-Unfortunately neither BUFR nor GRIB readers work on Windows so if you need these formats then Linux or OS X are your only options.
+Unfortunately the GRIB reader does not work on Windows, so if you need that format then Linux or OS X are your only options.

-The following script will download and install all the needed packages.

-Linux:
+Install the latest release from PyPI:

 > ```bash
-> conda env create -f environment.yml
+> pip install ascat
 > ```

-Windows:
+Reading H SAF GRIB products requires `pygrib`, which is available through the optional `grib` extra (Linux/OS X only):

 > ```bash
-> conda env create -f environment_win.yml
+> pip install ascat[grib]
 > ```

 ## Supported datasets ##